neilmathewjosephrenju/MedicalGPT/README.md

-# HealthGPT
+# MedicalGPT

-HealthGPT is a GPT-style language model designed for the medical domain.
+MedicalGPT is a GPT-style language model designed for the medical domain.
 Trained from scratch on a vocabulary and medical dataset, this project aims to generate accurate, context-aware responses to a wide range of medical queries.
 It’s built to assist with understanding common medical questions, provide insights into health-related topics, and serve as a foundation for AI-driven healthcare solutions.

 ---